Category: Editions

 98% of teaching is waiting…patiently…

-…to observe when, how, and why the student becomes socially, emotionally, and psychologically self aware within “This Moment of the Art Form”.
+…to observe when, how, and why the student becomes socially, emotionally, and psychologically self aware within “This Present Moment of the Art Form”.

 You will know what to say when you decided to Be Quiet.